buk7456/FreeTX/assets/how_to_GUI design/readme.md

 - When drawing text, set the font to "Bm437 Portfolio 6x8", size 8, pitch 0

 The rest is pretty straight forward.

+For converting icons or sprites bitmaps to byte arrays, i used the tool [image2cpp](http://javl.github.io/image2cpp/)